rootadm79/freemint_os_distro/README.md

 - **Atari Falcon (stock)**
 - **Atari TT**
-- Systems with **DFB1x** or **CT60/CT63 accelerators**
+- Systems with **DFB1x** or **CT60 / CT63 accelerators**

-It delivers a fully functional Unix-like system with GUI, networking, development tools, and modern utilities — all ready to use immediately after boot.
+It delivers a fully functional Unix-like system with GUI, networking, development tools, and modern utilities — ready to use immediately after boot.

 ---